madnificent/ember-mode/README.md

 #### manual generation ####

 Say we are visiting `routes/plugins.coffee` and would like to generate a `Peer` model.
-Pressing `C-c c g m` will ask for the name of the class to generate (with a default of `plugins`) and the options to be passed to the generator.
+Pressing `C-c . g m` will ask for the name of the class to generate (with a default of `plugins`) and the options to be passed to the generator.
 The default is hinted based on the current file.

-Similarly, if we are visiting `routes/plugins.coffee` and want to generate a controller, pressing `C-c c g c` will ask for the name of the controller to generate (with a default of `plugins`) and the options to be passed to the generator.
+Similarly, if we are visiting `routes/plugins.coffee` and want to generate a controller, pressing `C-c . g c` will ask for the name of the controller to generate (with a default of `plugins`) and the options to be passed to the generator.
 In essence, pressing enter twice will generate `controllers/plugins.coffee`.

 #### automatic generation ####

 Say we are visiting `models/friend.coffee` and want to generate the `friend` route.
-Pressing `C-u C-c c g r` will use the ember generators to generate the route and open it (without posing any questions).
+Pressing `C-u C-c . g r` will use the ember generators to generate the route and open it (without posing any questions).

-Note that pressing `C-c c f r` would have navigated to `routes/friends.coffee` and wouldn't have found the newly generated route before.
+Note that pressing `C-c . f r` would have navigated to `routes/friends.coffee` and wouldn't have found the newly generated route before.

 *PRO TIP:* If you are using coffeescript, enable `ember-cli-coffeescript` to generate coffeescript instead of javascript files.
 If you don't, javascript files will be generated.